prosociallearnEU/cf-nodejs-client/README.md

 * Stacks
 * User Provided Services

-Take a look the [Tests cases](https://github.com/jabrena/cf-nodejs-client/tree/master/test/) developed with [Mocha](https://mochajs.org/) & [Chai](http://chaijs.com/api/bdd/) to understand some stuff about [Cloud Foundry](https://www.cloudfoundry.org/)  and the usage of this client.

 # Applications

 [Node.js](https://nodejs.org/) with [Express](http://expressjs.com/) are a great combination to develop Web applications.
 If you [observe the Sinatra market](https://www.google.com/trends/explore#q=python%20flask%2C%20node%20express%2C%20go%20martini%2C%20java%20spark%2C%20java%20spring%20boot&cmpt=q&tz=Etc%2FGMT-2), you will notice that the community goes in that address.
 This library could be useful for you to develop a Web Application to interact with a Cloud Foundry Instance.